borisdivjak/sharp-ia/assessments.md

 > “It was a good conversation that I had with her... trying to find out what I needed and at the time she told
 > me what was available [...] she was not rushing to just stick me somewhere in the group somewhere!”
-> - Person who has used Sharp services
+> - Person accessing SHARP services

 {% endcapture %}